About stress in pre-teens and teenagers

 Stress is a response to external challenges, pressures or events.
 These might include things like looming deadlines, difficult decisions or health scares.

-Signs of too much stress
+Signs of too much stress in pre-teens and teenagers

 Although some stress is OK, too much stress can be overwhelming.
 It can interfere with sleep, thinking and learning, and it can get in the way of your child enjoying life.